boscorona/vim2go/README.md

 Vim Starter Kit
 ===========

-Vim starter pack, with mind blowing features which you can find in sub-optimal text editors ;)
+Vim starter kit, with mind blowing features which you can find in sub-optimal text editors :D

 ## Installation